 With priority behaviors and formative research, the Using Research to Design a SBC Strategy tool can help organize and distill research into an evidence-based SBC strategy.
 Sample strategies can be found on the USAID SPRING project website.

 The SBC strategy provides a roadmap to ensure that interventions address critical factors and are coordinated to achieve outcomes -- including change in the priority behaviors.
 It is the foundation for implementing, monitoring, and evaluating activity success.

 Step 4: Plan for Implementation and Monitoring, Evaluation, and Learning

-Use the Defining Social and Behavior Change Competencies for Multi-Sectoral Nutrition list to guide hiring decisions, identify areas for capacity strengthening, and track changes in performance over time.
-The Competency List for Frontline Workers [link coming soon] can also help with planning capacity strengthening for community health workers and others on the frontline.
+Use the Defining Social and Behavior Change Competencies for Multi-Sectoral Nutrition list (English) (French version) to guide hiring decisions, identify areas for capacity strengthening, and track changes in performance over time.
+Community Health Worker Competency List for Nutrition Social and Behavior Change (English) (French version) can also help with planning capacity strengthening for community health workers and others on the frontline.

-Another key element of quality SBC is monitoring priority behaviors and factors and using the Monitoring SBC for Multi-Sectoral Nutrition tool [link coming soon] can help.
+Another key element of quality SBC is monitoring priority behaviors and factors and using the Monitoring SBC for Multi-Sectoral Nutrition tool can help.
 The tool walks you through identifying appropriate indicators, selecting and applying methods, analyzing results, and making adaptations.

 Step 5: Implement, Monitor, and Adapt